 Atop the ridge, you'll find three rock promontories along the trail with great views of the river, valley and town.
 Lover's Leap is the second rock outcropping.
 Take a short but steep walk down to reach the point - be very careful walking on loose rock to the edge.
 It's a great stopping point for snacks and water.
 The rocks are jagged, but you can find some spots to sit and enjoy the view.

 Return to the trail and continue up the ridge to the third outcropping.
 Just past it, take a left from the Appalachian Trail to stay on the Lover's Leap trail to Silver Mine.
 You will walk down the back side of the ridge to the Silver Mine parking area.
 Take a left on the road to walk back to the bridge where you began the hike (passing by some shabby shacks).

-For a longer hike, continue on the Applachian Trail to Tanyard Gap (where the trail crosses US Highway 25-70 east about 3 miles by car).
+For a longer hike, continue on the Appalachian Trail to Tanyard Gap (where the trail crosses US Highways 25 and 70 east about 3 miles by car).
 It's a challenging uphill hike of 5.9 miles.
-If you have two cars, you could leave one in Hot Springs and drive to Tanyard Gap and hike downhill for 5.9 miles.
-Or reverse for a good challenge.
+If you have two cars, leave one in Hot Springs and drive to Tanyard Gap and hike downhill for 5.9 miles.
+Bluff Mountain Outfitters offers shuttles.